jamsocket/aper/book/src/derive.md

 a type of that field's transition (`ReplaceAtom<bool>`).
-They return a transition that can be applied to the parent struct (`ToDoListItem`), which combines the transition you constructed in the map with an indication of which field it is to be applied to.
+They return a transition that can be applied to the parent struct (`ToDoListItem`), which combines the transition you constructed in the map with an indication of which field of the parent struct it is to be applied to.

 To better understand this approach, it might be good to understand what we *can't* do.
 For one thing, we can't apply the field's